Erskine College: Athletics

-The Flying Fleet
+Flying Fleet football

-Back in 1896, Erskine College began its first American football team.
-They had very successful seasons between 1917 and 1921.
+In 1896, Erskine College began its first American football team.
+They had successful seasons between 1917 and 1921.
 During those seasons they had wins against Wofford, Presbyterian, South Carolina, Clemson, and the Citadel.
-One of the memorable games of Erskine's football team was against Furman University.
-It was during that game in 1929 that Erskine took on the name "The Flying Fleet", given to them by a Greenville reporter who was impressed by their passing performance.
+Notably, it was during a game against Furman University in 1929 that Erskine was first referred to as "The Flying Fleet", a nickname given to them by a Greenville reporter who was impressed by their passing performance.
 On October 18, 1948, they defeated Florida State 14–6.
 The Flying Fleet ended their football program in 1951.

 In 2018, Erskine College announced the return of the football program for the 2020 season competing as an Independent in NCAA Division II.
 In 2021, The Flying Fleet played its first football game in 70 years.